euniceyoh/spotify-circle/README.md

     * genres
     * artists
     * tracks
+* Use similarity calculation to create bubble sizes
-* Create a bubble chart with friends similarity scores
+* Create a bubble chart with friends similarity scores (in progress)
 * Add a friend using spotify account id

 ## Technologies